SarthakMakhija/tech-lessons-posts/content/en/blog/serialized_snapshot_isolation/index.md

   - What happens when a transaction attempts to read the value of a key, which is being written to by another transaction?
   - Can a readonly transaction abort?

-- **Snapshot Isolation**: the snapshot from which a transaction reads is not affected by concurrently running transactions.
-To provide snapshot isolation, databases and Key/Value storage engines maintain multiple versions of the data.
+- **Snapshot isolation**: the snapshot from which a transaction reads is not affected by concurrently running transactions.
+To support snapshot isolation, databases and Key/Value storage engines maintain multiple versions of the data.
 Anytime a transaction begins, it  is given a `beginTimestamp` and if a transaction commits without any conflict, it is given a `commitTimestamp`.
 A transaction **txn<sub>(i)</sub>** with a begin timestamp of
 **T<sub>b</sub>(txn<sub>(i)</sub>)** reads the latest version of data (/key) with the commit timestamp **C** **<** **T<sub>b</sub>(txn<sub>(i)</sub>)**.
 Two concurrent transactions can still conflict if there is a **write-write** conflict, meaning, two transactions writing to the same key (in a Key/Value storage engine).

-- **Serialized Snapshot Isolation**: the snapshot from which a transaction reads is not affected by concurrently running transactions.
+- **Serialized Snapshot isolation**: the snapshot from which a transaction reads is not affected by concurrently running transactions.
 The core idea of maintaining multiple versions of the data remains the same.
 Two concurrent transactions can still conflict if there is a **read-write** conflict,

 - **MVCC**: stands for multi-version concurrency control.
-It is the backbone for implementing transactions with Snapshot or Serialized Snapshot Isolation.
+It is the backbone for implementing transactions with Snapshot or Serialized Snapshot isolation.
 In a multi-versioned Key/Value storage engine, each key is given a version which is incremented every time a write happens in the storage engine.
 The following visual should help in building a light mind-map of a read/write transaction flow in a Key/Value storage engine that supports MVCC with either Snapshot or Serialized Snapshot isolation.